 - Cost for a new licence: $100.00

 For more details, visit the Australian Capital Territory Government's website.

 *prices are subject to changes at any time

-In Australia, it is illegal to operate a boom lift without a license.
+In Australia, it is illegal to operate a boom lift without a licence.
 Training and proof of successful completion of this training is required for operation.
-Elevating Work Platform Association of Australia (EWPA) offer a one-day Operator Training Program priced at approximately $300.00 to equip new operators with the training to conduct work on a boom lift safety and in compliance with industry standards.
-Any machine over 11 meters however, will require a High Risk Work License (WP Class) which is received following the completion of theoretical and practical training through a registered training organisation (RTO).
+Elevating Work Platform Association of Australia (EWPA) offer a one-day Operator Training Program priced at approximately $300.00 to equip new operators with the training to conduct work on a boom lift safely and in compliance with industry standards.
+Any machine over 11 metres, however, will require a High Risk Work Licence (WP Class), which is received following the completion of theoretical and practical training through a registered training organisation (RTO).
 Read on for more details.